Archduke Rainer of Austria (1783–1853): Biography

-Rainer was a son of Emperor Leopold II and Empress Maria Luisa, and was thus a younger brother of Francis II, Holy Roman Emperor.
+Rainer was a son of Emperor Leopold II and Empress Maria Louisa, and was thus a younger brother of Francis II, Holy Roman Emperor.

 Although Rainer suffered from a mild form of epilepsy, this did not visibly interfere with his military career.

 Rainer served as Viceroy of the Kingdom of Lombardy–Venetia from 1818 to 1848.
 The position made Rainer and his wife the head of the Austrian court at Milan.
 Rainer's politics were increasingly unpopular, the Italians resented him for their lack of political freedom and for collecting revenues with so little benefit to them.

 Throughout the 1840s, the political situation worsened to such an extent that in 1847, Klemens von Metternich resurrected his 1817 plans for an Italian chancellery by sending his right-hand man Count Karl Ludwig von Ficquelmont to Milan as acting Chancellor of Lombardy–Venetia to restore the Austrian rule while taking over Northern Italy's administration.
 But only a few months later, Ficquelmont was recalled to Vienna to assume the leadership of the Council of war as the Revolutions of 1848 started.

 Archduke Rainer's mistakes as well as the lack of understanding between Rainer and Feldmarschall Graf Radetzky, were blamed for the disasters of the Italian Revolution of 1848.